-There can be no assurance that the Company will develop its integrated energy transition company strategy in the manner or within the timeframes currently anticipated or contemplated, including as set out in this AIF.
+There can be no assurance that the Company will develop its energy transition company strategy in the manner or within the timeframes currently anticipated or contemplated, including as set out in this AIF.

-The Company's strategy for building an energy transition company is to develop high-quality natural gas and renewable power generating facilities that are integrated with its upstream crude oil and natural gas business and that generate sustainable cash flows and provide an attractive risk-adjusted return on invested capital.
+The Company's strategy for building an energy transition company is to develop high-quality natural gas and renewable power generating facilities that generate sustainable cash flows and provide an attractive risk-adjusted return on invested capital.
 However, there is no certainty that the Company will be able to develop high-quality power generating or renewable energy facilities at attractive costs to fulfill its business plan or supplement its growth.
 To date, the Company's power generation and renewable energy portfolio has focused principally on evaluation and development activities and the Company has no history operating such business upon which an investor can evaluate such business and performance and base its investment decision.

 The successful execution of the Company's energy transition strategy requires careful timing and business judgment and access to the capital and other resources required to complete the development of power generation and renewable energy projects.
-The Company may underestimate the timing, costs and expertise necessary to bring such projects into commercial operation in a manner that supports its integrated energy transition strategy.
+The Company may underestimate the timing, costs and expertise necessary to bring such projects into commercial operation in a manner that supports its energy transition strategy.